mrhzcn/sozlukbilim/about.md

 permalink: /about/
 ---

-Sözlükbilim means "lexicography" in Turkish and this site aims to put together things realted to Turkish lexicography.
+Sözlükbilim means "lexicography" in Turkish and this site aims to put together things related to Turkish lexicography.